 Two pop music icons celebrate birthdays on January 8: Elvis Presley, who died in 1977, and David Bowie, who passed away in 2016.
 Both of them have been honored in the modern day with special-edition timepieces — and in Elvis’s case, it’s a contemporary version of a watch he actually wore and made famous during his lifetime.
-Read on to discover more about the Raymond Weil Limited Edition Freelancer David Bowie and the newest Elvis-inspired models in the Hamilton Ventura collection, all released in 2017.
+Read on to discover more about the Raymond Weil Limited Edition Freelancer David Bowie and the most recent Elvis-inspired models in the Hamilton Ventura collection.

 The Hamilton Ventura, launched in 1957, was widely acclaimed as the world’s first electrical battery-powered wristwatch and made even more famous when Elvis Presley wore it in his 1961 movie, Blue Hawaii.
 To mark the iconic timepiece’s 60th anniversary in 2017, Hamilton launched a trio of new models inspired by the original.